cobratbq/goutils/README.md

 _INVARIANT_ any entry that decreases to 0 occurrences is removed.

+_NOTE_ for clarification: this package does not provide a _multiset_.
+This package provides the necessary functions (logic) to use a map as a "poor man's multiset" for whenever a full-blown specialized multiset implementation is not necessary.

 ### `std/errors`

 The core notion is that any error in its root should be a fixed value, accessible as a variable.
 This is also in the root of the Go standard library.
 Many error situations require additional information.
 This information should be added, i.e. wrapped, as context-information.
 The root-cause will be the single variable that can be processed easily in code, while the context-information can be printed to provide additional information to developers/power-users.